-If you authorize the Pension Plan to transfer the lump sum value of your DROP account directly to an IRA or qualified retirement plan, there will be no immediate recognition of income for purposes of federal income taxation.
+If you authorize the Pension Fund to transfer the lump sum value of your DROP account directly to an IRA or qualified retirement plan, there will be no immediate recognition of income for purposes of federal income taxation.
 You would pay taxes on these funds only as funds are received from your IRA or qualified retirement plan.

 However, in the event that you do not choose a direct rollover of any portion of your DROP account that is an "eligible rollover distribution," the payment is taxed in the year you receive it.
-If you forego the rollover option and elect to receive the DROP account proceeds, the following rules may apply:
+If you forego the rollover option and elect to receive the DROP account proceeds, the following rules would generally apply:

-- a.
-The distribution will be treated as a source of ordinary income to you (and taxed accordingly) in the year you receive it. - b.
-You may be subject to a 15% "early distribution" tax penalty if you take your DROP prior to age 591⁄2, unless the payment method chosen provides for substantially equal payments based on your life expectancy (an annuity type payment). - c.
+- 1. The distribution will be treated as a source of ordinary income to you (and taxed accordingly) in the year you receive it. - 2.
+You will be subject to the 10% "early distribution" tax penalty rules if you are less than 50 years old when you separate from service. - 3.
 You may be subject to a 15% "excess distribution" tax penalty if your total retirement proceeds (from the DROP account, any IRA's or qualified retirement plans) exceed the IRS maximum distribution amount for the year in which you receive the distribution.